Wappsto/arduino_wappstoiot/README.md

 Because of this it is adviced not to give identical names to children, example. two devices under the same network, or two values under the same device.

 It is also assumes you have created a account on www.wappsto.com, if not please create one first.

+To install this library in Arduino Ide, download this project as a zip-file, and then choose "Sketch"->"Include Library"->"Add .Zip Library..."

 ## Initialize Wappsto:
 Wappsto needs a reference to WiFiClientSecure when created, example.